 NOTE: Labels are waterproof but should be filled out before getting wet to ensure ink will stick to the labels.
-Labels and vials must be wrapped with clear packing tape prior to shipping to ensure label adheres to vial.

-- 1. Attach pre-printed labels (1 \ 2 5/8) (Figure 3) to gas vials (Figure 2).
-Use a Sharpie or computer to fill out labels (Figure 3) before going into the field. - 2.
+- 1. Attach pre-printed labels $(1 2 \frac{5}{8})$ (Figure 3) to gas vials (Figure 2).
+Use a Sharpie or computer to fill out labels (Figure 3) before going into the field. - Human readable labels should be attached along the horizontal axis of the tube (Error!
+R eference source not found.), with clear tape wrapped completely around the vial, perpendicular to the label.

+- a.
+Use as LITTLE tape as possible, but the ends of the tape should overlap slightly to keep the tape from coming unstuck.
+You may need two rows of tape. - b.
+DO NOT use thick clear tape. - 3.
 Use SampleID: SITE.StationID.YYYYMMDD.SampleType.
 SITE is the 4-letter site code.
-StationID is 'ss' for wadeable streams, 'c0' for non-wadeable streams/rivers, and for lakes 'in', 'ot', and 'c0' at lake center.
+StationID is 'ss' for wadeable streams, 'c0' for non-wadeable streams/rivers, and for non-stratified lakes.
 If the center is stratified, use 'c1', 'c2', or 'c3' as necessary, with "c1" being the top layer.
-Sample Type should be WAT (sample water) or AIR (Air).
-For lakes, only one air sample should be collected per site and date.
-The stationID for this lake 'AIR' sample should be co.
+Sample Type should be WAT (sample water) or AIR (Air). - a.
+For lakes, only one air sample should be collected per site and date. - b.
+For streams, if WAT sample is collected at a different sample location such that the stationID is 're', the AIR sample stationID will still be 'ss'.
+The AIR sample stationID is ALWAYS 'ss'. - c.
+The stationID for this lake 'AIR' sample should be c0.